 Colin Beal (PhD, Mechanical Engineering, University of Texas at Austin, 2011) is an engineering consultant with B&D Engineering and Consulting.
 Colin's dissertation focused on the barriers to sustainable algal biofuel production.
 Since graduation, he has worked with OpenAlgae, the NASA OMEGA project, and the Cornell Marine Algae Biofuel Consortium, mainly focused on conducting techno-economic engineering assessments of algae production and conversion methods.

-Robert Bidigare (PhD, Biological Oceanography, Texas A&M, 1981) is Professor and Director of the Center for Marine Microbial Ecology & Diversity (CMMED), University of Hawaii (1990-), formerly Research Scientist (1983-90) and Research Associate, Texas A&M (1981-83).
-He is a founding member of HR BioPetroleum, associate editor for Limnology & Oceanography (2002-), federal advisor for NOAA’s Ocean & Human Health program (2006-), and formally served on the National Research Council’s Reference Materials for Ocean Science study panel (2001-2002) and was an associate editor for Reviews of Geophysics (1997-2001).
-Bidigare specializes in bio-optical oceanography, phytoplankton pigment biochemistry, intermediary metabolism in marine plankton and pelagic trophodynamics.
-He has more than 165 peer-reviewed scholarly publications.
+Robert Bidigare (PhD, Biological Oceanography, Texas A&M, 1981) is Professor Emeritus, University of Hawaii (2016-).
+He was associate editor for Limnology & Oceanography (2002-2015), federal advisor for NOAA’s Ocean & Human Health program (2006-2014), served on the National Research Council’s Reference Materials for Ocean Science study panel (2001-2002), and was an associate editor for Reviews of Geophysics (1997-2001).
+Bidigare specializes in bio-optical oceanography, phytoplankton pigment biochemistry, intermediary metabolism in marine plankton, and pelagic trophodynamics.
+He has more than 200 peer-reviewed scholarly publications.
 He has received numerous awards, including a Certificate of Merit (American Chemical Society, 1990), Best Paper awards (The Geochemical Society, 1995 and Japanese Phycological Society, 2003), ARCS Foundation (Honolulu Chapter) Scientist of the Year award (2003), Klaus Wyrtki award for Excellence in Graduate Education (Department of Oceanography, University of Hawaii, 2004), University of Hawaii Excellence in Research award (2007), and the American Geophysical Union Fellow award (2008).

 Susan Brown (PhD, Biological Oceanography, U Hawaii, 2001) is Research Affiliate, University of Hawaii (2005-), and has held previous research positions at Scripps Institution of Oceanography and in the private sector (2002-04).
 For the past 3 years she has worked on R&D, partnered with Cellana, to-wards the goal of commercially produced biofuels from marine microalgae.
 Brown isolated over 500 strains of marine microalgae, 2 of which will be tested in large-scale production this year.
 She has successfully targeted microalgal isolations for other applied purposes, including pharmaceutical research and biohydrogen production.
 Brown specializes in marine plankton ecology and has authored over 30 peer-reviewed manuscripts and participated in 17 oceanographic field expeditions.